Patrickjoshanedez/Monitoring-Information-Systems/PROJECT_OVERVIEW.md

      - Overall rating and trend line/table.
      - Recent mentor comments.
      - Goal and task completion stats combined with snapshot data.

+  ### Acceptance Criteria (MUS007)

+  - Given a session is completed, when a mentor submits feedback (ratings + comments), then the feedback is attached to the session and visible to the mentee (respecting visibility settings) in their progress tracker.
+  - Given multiple completed sessions with feedback, when a mentor or mentee views the progress dashboard, then the aggregated snapshot shows average rating, trend data, recent comments, and areas that need attention.
+  - Given feedback is saved and aggregated, when a mentee visits their profile, then they can see mentor evaluations and comments (public/sanitized view) and a pointer to the original session's details where allowed.

 ## 6. Security, Privacy, and Compliance
 - JWT auth with refresh handling on the server; tokens stored HTTP-only.